solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 ## Two minutes on how it works

 [appoptics-bindings](https://github.com/appoptics/appoptics-bindings-node)
-implements the low-level interface to liboboe. liboboe implements core functions to enable tracing.
+implements the low-level interface to liboboe. liboboe implements communications and aggregation functions to enable the efficient sampling of traces.
 Traces are sequences of entry and exit events which capture performance information.
 Each event has a:

 ```